Code-Institute-Submissions/Memory-Game-Project-1/README.md

 The website was tested using Chrome Developer Tools on several mobile platforms, as well as on Mozilla Firefox and a 15.6 inch laptop using Google Chrome.

+HTML and CSS was ran through validator and had no major issues.

 #### Testing

 Device | Browser | Resolution | Intended Result | Result |